Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Discussion

 \section{Discussion}

-In this work, we propose a debias approach to infer the parameters of interest under a possibly misspecified GLM.
+In this work, we propose a debias approach to estimating the parameters of interest under a possibly misspecified GLM.
 This approach uses an informative surrogate outcome which leads to a low-dimensional flexible imputation model, and estimates a low-dimensional weighting function instead of the complex propensity score.
 When the true propensity happens to enjoy the same low-dimensional structure, the proposed method achieves the semi-parametric efficiency lower bound.
-Compared with the double machine learning method, the proposed approach relaxes the requirement on the propensity estimation and maintains almost the same flexibility/requirement on the imputation model estimation.
+Compared with the double machine learning method, the proposed approach relaxes the requirement on the propensity estimation and maintains almost the same flexibility or requirement on the imputation model estimation.
+In addition, we relax the traditional positivity and only require an relaxed positivity assumption.

 There are multiple future directions to extend the proposed approach.
 First, we can consider extending the proposed approach to high-dimensional settings where $p/n\to+\infty$.
 In a high-dimensional setting, the $\widehat{\bm \Gamma}$ may not be asymptotic normal due to the possible penalization.
 In this case, in order to achieve an asymptotic normal estimator, an additional debias procedure is needed to adjust for the bias due to the estimation error of $\widehat{\bm \Gamma}$.
 Second, we can investigate more choices of the function $h$.
 In this work, to pursue a low-dimensional weighting function, we choose $h$ such that $\mathcal{T}h=0$ when constructing the weighting function.
 However, we can choose other potential alternatives to mitigate certain deficiencies such as a choice to minimize the asymptotic variance of the debiased estimator; a choice to avoid possible negative weights.
 Third, we can combine the proposed approach with the augmented minimax linear estimation \citep{hirshberg2021augmented} to avoid the computation of the Riesz representer.
 Especially in high-dimensional setting, an explicit form of the weights to debias $\widehat{\bm \Gamma}$ might be intractable.